arishma108/GoldmanSachs/README.md

 Collection of my Goldman Sachs coding projects

 # CodeSprint

-- Bank Accounts
+1. Bank Accounts
+Calculate sum of fee for the deposits and then compare it to upfront value.

 Statistics
-Difficulty: Easy
+- Difficulty: Easy

-Time Complexity:
+- Time Complexity:

-Required Knowledge: Loop
+- Required Knowledge: Loop